 This is the third post about the Ratpoison window manager.

-This one is not a productivity improvement, nor a do-more-with-less feature, but a playful way to achieve a pretty common task: SSH to my home lab.
+This one is not about productivity improvement, nor a do-more-with-less feature, but a playful way to achieve a pretty common task: SSH to my home lab.

-Then a new tmux window is opened with a SSH connection to my home lab.
+Then a new tmux window appears with an SSH connection to my home lab.

 This is achieved using the xcowsay program and its ability to use a custom image, in this case: